mpaiva/blog/_pages/about.md

 image: speak-4.jpg
 ---

-## 👋 Hi, my name is Marcelo Paiva.
+## 😃 I am fulfilled.

-I am fortunate to lead user experience design and research teams for large corporations, consult with startups to build efficient cross-functional teams, processes, and collaborative environments.
+I am very fortunate to lead teams for large corporations, consult with startups to build efficient cross-functional teams, processes, and collaborative environments.

-During non-working hours, I share my learnings, successes, and failures with our UX community by hosting monthly events, advocating for accessibility and inclusion by design, not by compliance.
+During non-working hours, I share my learnings, successes and failures with our UX community by hosting monthly events, advocating for accessibility and inclusion.

 ***

-<small class="break">My work</small>
+<small class="break">Current Work</small>

 #### User Experience Manager
 <small>UKG - Ultimate Kronos Group</small>

-I lead a team of talented designers and researchers by removing any obstacles to allow them to learn, grow and become new leaders.
+I lead a team of talented designers and researchers.
+My goal as their leader is to remove any obstacles and allow them to learn, grow and become new leaders.

+UKG is global organization creating software for the Human Capital Management industry.
+I oversee teams creating experiences for its talent acquisition, performance development and learning products.

 ***

-<small class="break">My joy</small>
+<small class="break">Current happiness</small>

 #### UX Community Leader
 <small>South Florida UX Community</small>